-Agricultural Values
+Agricultural Resources

-Maine has a long history of small-scale farming and agriculture.
+Maine has a long history of smallscale farming and agriculture.
 This area of York County has a tradition of part-time subsistence operations who sell their surplus and small-scale commercial farms who sell to local markets.
 Traditionally, farms occupied most of the area in South Berwick outside the village district.
 Their barns, stone walls, and old fences are still in evidence today.
 Active farms can be found scattered along most rural roads.
 From Old Fields Road in the south to Tatnic Rd in the north, most farms encompass 20 to 40-acre parcels, with a few owning 100 acres or more.
 They provide scenic value, wildlife habitat and economic benefits.
 Many provide passive recreational opportunities for area residents.

-The most recent USDA Census of Agriculture was performed in 2017, and it shows that through a period of relatively rapid growth, the amount of land in farms and the value of farms stayed relatively consistent for statistics for York County.
+The USDA Census of Agriculture shows that, through a period of relatively rapid growth, the amount of land in farms and the value of farms stayed relatively consistent in